johndangerstorey/mollusk/test/README.md

 #### Verification Functions

-For each Moloch.sol function, the Moloch tests have a *verification function* that checks each state transition expected from the successful execution of the function.
+For each Mollusk.sol function, the Mollusk tests have a *verification function* that checks each state transition expected from the successful execution of the function.

 For example, `verifySubmitVote` checks that the `proposal.yesVotes` or `proposal.noVotes` were tallied (depending on which way a member voted), that the `proposal.maxTotalSharesAtYesVote` is updated if needed, and that the vote is also recorded in the `proposal.votesByMember` mapping.